A new way to find symbiotic stars: accretion disc detection with continuum survey photometry

-There were several hundred objects that had more than three Main Survey u-band measurements within the selected night (mostly with four measurements), and these uniformly yielded a much higher value from \autoref{equation1}, so we excluded them by only including objects that had only two or three Main Survey u measurements per night, in order to ensure that we were comparing apples to apples.
-Where two or more nights of Main Survey filter sequences were obtained (i.e., objects with two or more filter sequences), we assigned that object the night that gave it its maximum value of \autoref{equation1}, which we found did not significantly affect the statistical distribution of the sample.
+There were several hundred objects that had more than three Main Survey u-band measurements within the selected night (mostly with four measurements), and these tended to yield a much higher value from \autoref{equation1}, so we excluded them by only including objects that had only two or three Main Survey u measurements per night, in order to ensure that we were comparing apples to apples.\footnote{The extra measurement sometimes only added 8 minutes to the time spanned by a night's u-band observation, but other times the measurement occurred up to over 80 minutes later.
+This might be an opportunity for a variety of differently-timescaled variability, both astrophysical and instrumental/weather-related, to arise.
+As discussed later, systematic uncertainties overwhelm statistical uncertainties in these short-term variability data generally.
+We infer that the systematic uncertainties on longer timescales may be much different than those on 8 to 20 minute timescales.} Where two or more nights of Main Survey filter sequences were obtained (i.e., objects with two or more filter sequences), we assigned that object the night that gave it its maximum value of \autoref{equation1}, which we found did not significantly affect the statistical distribution of the sample.
 In future data releases, where eventually almost 100\% of objects will have two nights of main survey data, information from both nights should be incorporated more carefully.

 The resultant value of $\sigu$ from \autoref{equation1} is plotted in the middle panels of \autoref{parameterspace} and \autoref{simbadlabels} against the {\it dr2.master} u magnitude for each of our luminous red objects, colour-coded by the KDE colour outlier score.
 There are 25,619 objects in the u<16 bright subsample with a $\sigu$ value, and 146,577 objects in the full sample with a $\sigu$ value.
 The spatial distribution of these objects is shown with an overlay in \autoref{map}, illustrating the sky regions over which usable Main Survey filter sequences were available.